Vehicles & the Environment

 The Department also hosts and manages the Green Vehicle Guide website.

 The Green Vehicle Guide (GVG) website provides information about the environmental performance of new light vehicles (up to 3.5 tonnes gross vehicle mass) sold in Australia since mid-2004.
 It is updated regularly as new models come onto the market and contains detailed information to helps consumers identify the performance of individual vehicle models.
-Information provided for each vehicle helps consumers compare the level of emissions and fuel consumption of different vehicles and consequently their impact on the environment.
+Information provided for each vehicle helps consumers compare the fuel consumption and the level of emissions of different vehicles and consequently their impact on the environment.

-To ensure that the GVG website remains a relevant source of information for Australian consumers, the Department will be launching a new GVG website in 2015.
+To ensure that the GVG website remains a relevant source of information for Australian consumers, the Department launched a new GVG website in October 2015.

 Motor vehicles are a significant contributor to urban air pollution and noise that can impact on the quality of life in our major cities.